athiefaine/di-kata/README.md

 Our dependency-injection container brings a major flaw: it tries to inject every field of its register components, preventing you to define non-injectable fields.

 In order to fix this, the next feature will be to inject only dependencies that are marked with the @Inject annotation.
-Please note that this change may break previously written tests and you will to fix these, too.
+Please note that this change may break previously written tests and you will have to fix these, too.

 ### Step 8